aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppt-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to ODS in Android via Java or Online App" h2="Export PPT file to ODS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPT file to ODS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to ODS.
+<h2>Why to Convert</h2>

+Converting a PowerPoint presentation (PPT) to an OpenDocument Spreadsheet (ODS) can be a useful way to share data with others.
+ODS files are compatible with a variety of programs, including Microsoft Excel, and can be opened on any device.
+This makes them a great choice for sharing data with colleagues, friends, and family.

+<h2>How Aspose.Total Helps for PPT to ODS Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPT files to ODS.
+The process is simple and can be completed in two steps.

+The first step is to export the PPT file to HTML using Aspose.Slides for Android via Java.
+This API provides a wide range of features for creating, manipulating, and converting presentations.
+It also supports a variety of formats, including HTML, PDF, and ODS.

+The second step is to convert the HTML file to ODS using Aspose.Cells for Android via Java.
+This API enables developers to create, manipulate, and convert spreadsheets.
+It supports a variety of formats, including HTML, PDF, and ODS.

+By using Aspose.Total for Android via Java, developers can quickly and easily convert PPT files to ODS.
+This makes it easy to share data with colleagues, friends, and family, regardless of the device they are using.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}